hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Curve --> Set Spline Type`

-*Set Spline Type* converts splines in a curve object between Bézier, NURBS, and Poly curves.
+Converts splines in a curve object between Bézier, NURBS, and Poly curves.
 Note, this is not a "smart" conversion, i.e. Blender does not try to keep the same shape, nor the same number of control points.
 For example, when converting a NURBS to a Bézier, each group of three NURBS control points become a unique Bézier one (center point and two handles).